genexus-books/Saia/saia-docs/docs/apis/ChatWithDocumentsAPI.md

 Check the [generic variables](./APIReference.md#generic-variables) needed to use the API.

-> The following endpoints require a Saia API token related to **project** scope.
+> The following endpoints require a GeneXus Enterprise AI API token related to **project** scope.

 ## Endpoints

-The SAIA Chat with documents API provides the following endpoints:
+The GeneXus Enterprise AI Chat with documents API provides the following endpoints:

 | Method | Path                  |
 | ------ | --------------------- |